 Their questions: A good walker wants details:

 If they're not asking, they're not preparing.
-A walker who shows up without this information will improvise—and improvisation with a dog you've never handled in a neighborhood you don't know is how preventable problems happen.
+A walker who shows up without this information will improvise—and improvisation with an unfamiliar dog in an unfamiliar neighborhood is how preventable problems happen.

 The DIY Vetting Checklist